|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I responded to Wayne by stating, "When a client is caught in the heat of an argument and emotional combat, forgiveness is usually the very last happening to come to mind.
 Be aware that forgiveness is not instant, but rather a process you can grow into."
 Think of your Wayne.
 How can forgiveness benefit your client?
 What options or techniques could you implement in your practice to foster forgiveness?

-On this track we discussed finding and experiencing forgiveness.
+In this section, we discussed finding and experiencing forgiveness.
 I find that three steps to forgiveness can help clients cope with divorce.
 These three steps are forgiveness gets the hate out, self forgiveness, and forgiving the former spouse.

 Peer-Reviewed Journal Article References: